a8m/golang-cheat-sheet/README.md

 ch <- 42             // Send a value to the channel ch. v := <-ch            // Receive a value from ch

 // Non-buffered channels block.
-Read blocks when no value is available, write blocks if a value already has been written but not read.
+Read blocks when no value is available, write blocks until there is a read.

 // Create a buffered channel.
 Writing to a buffered channels does not block if less than <buffer size> unread values have been written. ch := make(chan int, 100)